Calibrated Forecasting and Persuasion: Introduction

-\textbf{Strategic Information transmission:} Our work contributes to the literature on communication between an informed sender and an uninformed receiver.
-In cheap talk \citep{CrawfordSobel}, the sender's message is unverifiable, while in Bayesian persuasion \citep{BPKamenic}, the sender commits to how the message is generated.
+\textbf{Strategic Information Transmission:} Our work contributes to the literature on communication between an informed sender and an uninformed receiver.
+In cheap talk \citep{CrawfordSobel}, the sender's message is unverifiable, whereas in Bayesian persuasion \citep{BPKamenic}, the sender commits to how the message is generated.
 In our dynamic setup, the sender does not have commitment power and the messages are probabilistic forecasts.
 Our model bridges the cheap talk and persuasion models.
-In particular, our work contributes in investigating the role of communication in a dynamic environment (\citealp{BestQuigley}, \citealp{RenaultSolanVieille}, \citealp{kuvalekar2022goodwill}).
-Our main result shows that the dynamic forecasting game can be reduced to a static persuasion problem (with a large state space)\citep{arieli2023optimal}.
-Thus, our work provides a micro-foundation for the commitment assumption in the Bayesian Persuasion setup.
-Our paper is also related to \cite{GuoShmaya}, which considers a static model of forecasting and introduces an exogenous cost of miscalibration. \\
+In particular, we contribute to the study of communication in dynamic environments (\citealp{RenaultSolanVieille}, \citealp{margaria2018dynamic}, \citealp{mathevet2019reputation}, \citealp{kuvalekar2022goodwill}, \citealp{BestQuigley}).
+Our main result shows that the dynamic forecasting game can be reduced to a static persuasion problem with a large state space in which the sender's utility depends only on the posterior mean (\citealp{gentzkow2016rothschild}, \citealp{kolotilin2018optimal}, \citealp{DworczakPiotr}, \citealp{kleiner2021extreme}, \citealp{arieli2023optimal}).
+Thus, our work provides a micro-foundation for the commitment assumption in Bayesian persuasion through calibration.
+The question of whether repetition can substitute for commitment is also explored in \cite{BestQuigley} and \cite{mathevet2019reputation}, who offer rationales based on coarse summaries (or incomplete histories) and reputation, respectively.
+These works study i.i.d. environments with a long-run sender, state-independent payoffs, and myopic receivers.
+In contrast, we consider a general dynamic setting with full history and a non-Bayesian receiver.
+Our paper is also related to the static forecasting model of \citet{GuoShmaya}.
+As in our model, messages are probabilistic forecasts.
+However, they define calibration error as the distance between a forecast and the true conditional distribution over states induced by the sender's strategy, and impose an exogenous cost based on this deviation.
+In our dynamic setting, calibration is tested using realized states, since the receiver has no information about the data-generating process.
+Our equivalence result provides a dynamic counterpart to their finding that sufficiently high miscalibration costs lead equilibrium outcomes to coincide with the persuasion benchmark.\\